Prem-ium/Spotify-Wrapped-365/README.md

 ## License
 This repository is using the [MIT](https://choosealicense.com/licenses/mit/) license.

+### Issues
+- GitHub Actions Support (Currently Not Working-> ISSUE: Spotipy Access token is able to be refreshed, but cannot be updated to GitHub Secrets for next run)

 ## Donations
 I've been working on this project for a few months now, and I'm really happy with how it's turned out.
 It's also been a helpful tool for users to view their music data.